isabella232/docs-13/docs/integrations/Algolia.md

 ## Initial Setup

-To get started with Algolia you firstly need an [Algolia Account](https://www.algolia.com/users/sign_up).
+To get started with Algolia you first need an [Algolia Account](https://www.algolia.com/users/sign_up).
 In the next step you log into your GraphCMS project dashboard and choose "Integrations" in the left menu bar.
 There you select "Algolia".

 ![Algolia Integrations View](../img/integrations/integration_view.png)